Floodline

 The city just weathered another historic flood — one of the worst in its recorded history.

-when a boy in a canoe paddled through the city not to flee — but to find someone.
+when a young man paddled a canoe through the city — not to flee, but to find someone.

 Mary Lee and Wilbur met on dry ground,

-but it was the rising water that showed them who they truly were.
+but it was the rising water that revealed who they truly were.

 Not swept away — but carried forward.